 The Government consulted on the change in autumn 2018 and received responses indicating widespread support for no-fault divorce.

-Family lawyers, including OGR Stock Denton LLP partner, Graeme Fraser, have been campaigning for years for a no-fault divorce option to be introduced.
+Family lawyers, including OGR Stock Denton Solicitors partner, Graeme Fraser, have been campaigning for years for a no-fault divorce option to be introduced.

 The case of Tini Owens, whose husband successfully contested her divorce petition, further catalysed the campaign last year.
 She appealed to the Supreme Court, which ruled that as the law stands she could not divorce until five years separation has elapsed.